david672orford/russian-language-list/cinema/index.md

 <p>Happily for the student of Russian, this situation has improved
 dramatically.
 Hundreds of high quality, popular Soviet films are now available to watch free of charge on Youtube.
-In most cases this is with the blessing of the studios which produced them.</p>

-<p>These films are an important resource for learning Russian language
+In most cases this is with the blessing of the studios which produced them.
+These films are an important resource for learning Russian language and culture.
-and culture.
 Most of them are in color and have have clear soundtracks.
 And most of them would be G-rated as will be discussed below.</p>
 </section>

 <section>